pipalacademy/pipalhub/Readme.md

 **Description:**

-`setup-node.sh` is a script to be run on the node that needs to be setup with all that is needed for the JupyterHub setup to work.
+`setup-node.sh` can be run as a sudoer, this will setup everything to start running JupyterHub.
 It assumes a fresh Ubuntu install, but it will work idempotently too.
-If some step fails due to some reason, you can fix the cause and run this script again.
+If a step fails due to some external reason, you can run this script again after fixing it.

 **Implementation details:**